 External debt of Turkey’s private sector increases

-Some 59.6 per cent of total external debt of Turkey's private sector are drew in US dollar, 35.7 per cent - in euro and 4.7 per cent - in other foreign currency.
+Some 59.6 per cent of total external debt of the private sector of Turkey was drawn in dollars, 35.7 per cent - the euro and 4.7 percent - in other foreign currencies.

-Some 57 per cent of external debts were sent to services, 42.2 per cent - to production sphere and 0.8 per cent - to agricultural sector.
+Some 57 percent of external debt was directed to the service sector, 42.2 percent - production sector and 0.8 percent - agricultural sector.